 Methods

 We provide, for the first time, time-series data showing H+ loss from the same single crystal of Fe-bearing olivine.
 We do this for two olivines: a partially hydrated xenolithic olivine from San Carlos and a phenocryst from Kilauea Iki.
-These data are coupled with independent estimates of the the H+ diffusivity based on H+ zonation patterns in a second Kilauea Iki phenocryst to produce a set of generic Arrhenius laws for H+ diffusion in natural olivine.
+These data are coupled with independent estimates of the H+ diffusivity based on H+ zonation patterns in a second Kilauea Iki phenocryst to produce a set of generic Arrhenius laws for H+ diffusion in natural olivine with forsterite numbers between 86 and 90.

 Sample selection